-There is coverage in the curriculum of equalities issues, particularly with regard to tackling prejudice and promoting community cohesion and mutual understanding.
+There is coverage in the curriculum of equalities issues, particularly with regard to tackling prejudice and promoting community cohesion, safe and respectful relationships and mutual understanding.

 The school ensures that children learn in an age-appropriate way to value and access their rights and those of other children.